Phase effects from strong gravitational lensing of gravitational waves: Template matching of lensed GWs

 \section{Template matching of lensed GWs}

-We have seen that, in general, lensing will modify the GW signal, with distortions possibly going beyond the general relativity (GR) predictions without lensing.
+We have seen that, in general, lensing can modify the GW signal, with distortions possibly going beyond the general relativity (GR) predictions without lensing.
 It is then crucial to understand if these differences could be large enough to make a lensed signal to be missed in a GW search campaign and perhaps later, identified as a deviation from GR.
+From the analysis of the previous section, we know that Type III images simply have an overall sign difference with respect to the unlensed signal and will never be missed.
+Therefore, in this section we focus on analyzing Type II images.

 We can assess these questions quantifying the matching of a lensed signal in a template search.
+Different statistics may be used to achieve this, and here we analyze the matched filter signal-to-noise ratio (SNR) of a single detector.
+We find that for a wide range of parameters of the binary, the SNR loss due to using unlensed GR templates in a GR lensed signal is at most a few $\%$.\footnote{Roughly speaking, a systematic SNR loss of $x\%$ implies that $1-(1-x)^3$ of the events will be lost since the detector horizon will shrink.
+Namely, a $5\%$ mismatch will lead to $\sim15\%$ of the signals missed.} Extreme cases of precession or eccentricity cannot be analyzed with the waveform approximants used here, and thus it is not possible to quantify if they will be detected.

-The matched filter signal-to-noise ratio (SNR) of a signal $s(t)=h(t)+n(t)$, composed of a GW $h$ and noise $n$, with respect to a template $h_T(t)$ is given by \cite[Section 7.3]{Maggiore:1900zz}\footnote{Note that we are setting $t=0$ as the time of arrival of the GW.}
+The SNR of a signal $s(t)=h(t)+n(t)$, composed of a GW $h$ and noise $n$, with respect to a template $h_T(t)$ is given by \cite[Section 7.3]{Maggiore:1900zz}\footnote{Note that we are setting $t=0$ as the time of arrival of the GW.}

 where we are neglecting the correlation of the noise and the template and we have defined the inner product in Fourier space as:

 where tilded functions are in Fourier space and $S_n(f)$ is the single-sided power spectral density.
 The optimal SNR is achieved when the template matches the strain $h_T\propto h$, thus obtaining